Atom Araullo: 2017–present: Return to GMA Network

 In September 2017, Araullo left ABS-CBN.
 He returned to GMA Network that same month, where he focused on making documentaries, starting with Philippine Seas.
 Months later, Araullo joined the longest-running documentary program i-Witness, and also became the host of his own monthly documentary program The Atom Araullo Specials in 2018.

 "Munting Bisig", an episode from The Atom Araullo Specials, won a silver award in the human concerns and social issues category at the Cannes Corporate Media and TV Awards.
 The episode also won in the social issues category at the New York Festivals TV and Film Awards 2022 and best Asian documentary at the Asia Contents Awards.

 In January 2021, Araullo is chosen to take over along with Maki Pulido as the anchors of GMA News TV (later GTV) newscast State of the Nation, replacing Jessica Soho who decided to retire at the end of 2020.

 Legal cases

 In December 2024, the Quezon City Regional Trial Court promulgated a P2-million fine judgment against Lorraine Badoy-Partosa and Jeffrey "Ka Eric" Celiz for red-baiting Araullo.

 Other activities

 Araullo wrote and starred in Mike de Leon's Citizen Jake (2018), playing a son of corrupt senator-turned-citizen journalist Jacobo "Jake" Herrera Jr. In 2025, he released his first book, titled A View From The Ground, an account of his experiences as a journalist.

+Personal life

+In November 2025, Aurullo admitted that he is in a long-term committed relationship with girlfriend Zen Hernandez.